-\paragraph{Approximation techniques in CFL methods.} Below, we review three representative types of information approximation techniques in CL, and use them to investigate the effect of various types of information loss under the \eqref{CFL Formulation} formulation.
-We refer to Appendix~\ref{sec:Approximation Methods Appendix} for a more comprehensive introduction and discussion.\looseness=-1 \begin{itemize}[nosep,leftmargin=12pt] \item \textbf{Regularization methods.} Instead of keeping datasets from previous rounds, we keep track the gradients and Hessian matrices of local objective functions, and use Taylor Extension to approximate the local objective functions in previous rounds.
+\textit{Approximation techniques in CFL methods.} Below, we review three representative types of information approximation techniques in CL, and use them to investigate the effect of various types of information loss under the \eqref{CFL Formulation} formulation.
+We refer to Appendix~\ref{sec:Approximation Methods Appendix} for a more comprehensive introduction and discussion. \begin{itemize}[nosep,leftmargin=12pt] \item \textit{Regularization methods.} Instead of keeping data sets from previous rounds, we keep track the gradients and Hessian matrices of local objective functions, and use Taylor Extension to approximate the local objective functions in previous rounds.
 Note that the trade-off between Hessian estimation and computational overhead constrains the practical feasible of such approach.

-\item \textbf{Core set methods.} Another simple yet effective treatment in CL lines in the category of Exemplar Replay~\citep{rebuffi2017icarl,castro2018end}.
-This method selects and regularly saves previous core-set samples (a.k.a.\ exemplars), and replays them with the current local datasets.
+\item \textit{Core set methods.} Another simple yet effective treatment in CL lines in the category of Exemplar Replay~\citep{rebuffi2017icarl,castro2018end}.
+This method selects and regularly saves previous core-set samples (a.k.a.\ exemplars), and replays them with the current local data sets.

-\item \textbf{Generative methods.} Maintaining a core set for each client may become impractical when learning scales to millions of clients.
-To ensure a privacy-preserved federated learning, the generative models~\citep{goodfellow2014generative} could be used locally to capture the local data distribution: fresh data samples will be generated on the fly and combined with the current local dataset.
-For the sake of simplicity, we use Markov Chain Monte Carlo~\citep{nori2014r2} in our assessment.\looseness=-1 \end{itemize}
+\item \textit{Generative methods.} Maintaining a core set for each client may become impractical when learning scales to millions of clients.
+To ensure a privacy-preserved federated learning, the generative models~\citep{goodfellow2014generative} could be used locally to capture the local data distribution: fresh data samples will be generated on the fly and combined with the current local data set.
+For the sake of simplicity, we use Markov Chain Monte Carlo~\citep{nori2014r2} in our assessment. \end{itemize}